Get offer plus promotions and updates. Review our privacy policy.

 Frontpoint’s wireless Carbon Monoxide Sensor is field-tested and patented, with one of the longest battery lifespans in the industry.
 It also offers automatic malfunction detection.

-install your Frontpoint environmental sensors
+How to install your Frontpoint environmental sensors

 With Frontpoint, everything you need comes pre-configured, so it works right out of the box.
 Your environmental sensors will arrive already programmed and can be set up using the Frontpoint mobile app.